<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • “Using proposal instructions and corresponding evaluation specifics” to determine processing, storing, and transmitting CDI/CUI and what risks are in or out of scope for the project

-• Organizing and pin-pointing NIST SP 800-171 control requirements that are not implemented at the time of awards
+• Organizing and pin-pointing NIST SP 800-171 control requirements that were not implemented at the time of awards

 • Identifying that the security requirements in NIST SP 800-171 must be implemented